CodeMaster7000/Starfield/README.md

 # Starfield

-A pure CSS animated starfield for all space enthusiasts.
+A pure CSS animated starfield, for all space enthusiasts out there!